Dear BLCF Friends,

 14And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.

 Most scholars of the Bible agree that in the vision of the Transfiguration of Jesus, that Moses represents the Laws or the Sacred Scriptures of God, as Moses had authored five of the book of the Old Testament, and he delivered God’s Ten Commandments to the Hebrew people.
 Elijah represents the Prophets of God.
-Jesus represents both the authority of God, and fulfillment of both the Word and the Prophets.
+Jesus represents both the authority of God, and the fulfillment of both the Word and the Prophets.

 The account of Jesus’ baptism records the presence of the Trinity of God.
 The Trinity is observed again in the Transfiguration of Jesus.
 Jesus, the son, was observed with Moses and Elijah.
 God’s presence is found when His words were heard.
 And the cloud that appears represents the presence of the Holy Spirit.

-You may ask: Why were Peter, James and John were selected to witness Jesus’ Transfiguration?
-Many scholars view that while Moses and Elijah represent God’s Faith in the Prophets and the Laws that preceded Jesus.
+You may ask: Why were Peter, James, and John selected to witness Jesus’ Transfiguration?
+Many scholars view that Moses and Elijah represent God’s Faith in the Prophets and the Laws that preceded Jesus.
 The three disciples represent aspects of God’s Faith after Jesus’ Resurrection and Ascension: Peter represents the Faith of the Church, James represents Hope of love (i.e. loving one’s neighbor as oneself), and John represents the application of Charity in the good works of man.
 Together, we have a symbolic representation of the Trinity the faith in the Holy Spirit, the Hope through the Salvation of Christ, and the Charity of God our Father in heaven who provided a means that we might be sanctified in spite of our sinful nature.

 As often occurs in the Gospel accounts, the apostles while witnessing a miracle of Jesus, lose track of its significance.
 You may recall in a previous message about the miracle where Jesus walked across the Sea of Galilee, following the feeding of the multitude, also known as the “Miracle of the Loaves and Fishes”.
 The disciples had yet to conclude that this supernatural miracle not only proved that Jesus had the power of God, but that Christ was God.

-Only after Jesus easily walked across a stormy sea, against which the disciples had struggled for hours, did he perform the miracle whereby Peter with Jesus treaded water, so long as he had his eyes fixed on Jesus.
-When Peter does take his gaze from Jesus, and looks upon the sea, he sinks.
+Only after Jesus easily walked across a stormy sea, against which the disciples had struggled for hours, did he perform the miracle whereby Peter with Jesus trod water, so long as he had his eyes fixed on Jesus.
+When Peter does take his gaze from Jesus and looks upon the sea, he sinks.
 Jesus performs yet another miracle by raising Peter out of the water: “Oh ye of little faith!”

 Eventually, Jesus boards the boat containing the disciples and calms the stormy weather, and transports the boat, according to John’s Gospel, instantaneously across the water.
 It takes a series of supernatural miracles before the twelve finally acknowledge that Jesus is truly the son of God.

-Like the people of Israel who kept losing the faith, while being led from Pharaoh’s Egypt, through the desert, to the Promised Land, the disciples kept forgetting who they were following.
-Perhaps this was the real purpose of the excursion that Jesus made with Peter, John and James on Mount Tabor: to remind the disciples that they were following the Son of God.
+Like the people of Israel who kept losing their faith, while being led from Pharaoh’s Egypt, through the desert, to the Promised Land, the disciples kept forgetting who they were following.
+Perhaps this was the real purpose of the excursion that Jesus made with Peter, John, and James on Mount Tabor: to remind the disciples that they were following the Son of God.
 In one account of the Transfiguration, Jesus instructed the three disciples not to tell anyone what they have seen until three days after His crucifixion.

 As believers in the Gospel, what can you and I take home from the message of the Transfiguration of Jesus on Mount Tabor?
 There are four key points to today’s lesson: